-Project documentation will be stored and exchanged through the use of a private, password protected secure and confidential platform administered by the Project Coordinator.
-HOOP Microsoft Office 365 One Drive, where there is information of all the WPs, will be only accessible by project partners upon the provision of user name and password.
-The Coordinator will administrate access to this sharepoint.
+Project documentation is stored and exchanged through the use of a private, password protected secure and confidential platform administered by the Project Coordinator.
+HOOP Microsoft Office 365 One Drive, where there is information of all the WPs, is only accessible by project partners upon the provision of user name and password.
+The Coordinator administrates access to this sharepoint.
 Similar strategy might be applied to internal WP accessibility, with password-protected sharepoints administered by WP leader.
-In case of use of the platform Microsoft Office OneDrive, protection against viruses and data piracy is granted [15].
-Security of internal mailing communication between Consortium will be also considered.
+In case of use of the platform Microsoft Office OneDrive, protection against viruses and data piracy is granted [22].
+Security of internal mailing communication between Consortium is also considered.
 In addition, each partner will take appropriate technical and organizational measures against information breach.

-7. ETHICAL ASPECTS
+7. Ethical Aspects

-All activities developed and implemented within HOOP will comply with fundamental ethical principles including those reflected in the Charter of Fundamental Rights of the European Union, European DIYbio code of ethics, European Citizen Science Association 10 principles of citizen science, and the code of ethics of the individual institutions that are involved in the consortium.
-HOOP activities will also reflect and comply with individual institutions' codes of conduct for research, stakeholder engagement activities and guidelines.
+All activities developed and implemented within HOOP comply with fundamental ethical principles including those reflected in the Charter of Fundamental Rights of the European Union, European DIYbio code of ethics, European Citizen Science Association, 10 principles of citizen science, and the code of ethics of the individual institutions that are involved in the consortium.
+HOOP activities also reflect and comply with individual institutions' codes of conduct for research, stakeholder engagement activities and guidelines.